Jack Straw Artist Residency Programs

 Writers Program FAQs

-We will almost certainly need to adapt the 2021 Writers Program to fit the safety requirements of the current situation, as we have been doing for the 2020 Writers.
-Some elements – such as workshops, readings, and meetings – may be moved online, and some will be adjusted to minimize the number of people sharing space.
+We may need to adapt the 2023 Writers Program to fit the safety requirements of the current situation, as we have been doing since 2020, with minimal adjustments to the 2022 and 2023 years.
+Some elements – such as workshops, readings, and meetings – may be moved online, and some may need to be adjusted to minimize the number of people sharing space.

 It is impossible to know exactly what the situation will look like in January, when this program is set to begin, so we are requesting your patience, flexibility, and adaptability in advance.
 Know that we will do whatever we can to help you get the most out of this program and find community with your cohort and curator.